build-on-aws/content/tutorials/deploy-sam-application-composer/index.md

 sam deploy --guided
 ```

-This will ask multiple prompts to which answer them as the following output:
+This will give multiple prompts, which you can answer as follows:

 - Stack Name: `buildon-sam-app`
 - AWS Region: `<REGION>`